-Mark your calendars and save the dates of these exciting outdoor opportunities in the Trinity Alps Wilderness Area this 2022 summer season!
-Ascend is thrilled to be offering our most diverse schedule yet with opportunities for adventure and stewardship for EVERYONE.
+Mark your calendars and save the dates of these exciting outdoor opportunities in the Trinity Alps Wilderness Area this 2023 summer season!
+Ascend is ecstatic to be offering a wide array of opportunities for adventure and stewardship for EVERYONE.

-- Ages 10-13 (July 25-29) – The 10-13 year old group will spend a full 5 days immersed in the backcountry of the Trinity Alps.
-The location of this trip will start on Scott’s Mountain and hike up the Pacific Crest Trail to camp at East Boulder where youth will have a plethora of options for amazing vistas, alpine lakes, solitude, and communing as a group and in wilderness.
+• Ages 10-13 (July 22-26) – The 10-13 year old group will spend a full 5 days immersed in the backcountry of the Trinity Alps.
+The location of this trip is currently TBD, but is sure to have options for amazing vistas, alpine lakes, solitude, and communing as a group and in wilderness.

-Youth Leadership Trip ages 12-14 (July 18-22) – For the 12-14 year old age group, Ascend offers a Leadership and Mentor training trip for youth who exhibit interest in a deeper wilderness experience or are considering being a Junior Wilderness Guide for future Ascend trips.
-In the 2022 season, we are planning the 5-day Leadership and Mentor Training trip up Canyon Creek Trail.
-During this backpacking trip youth will spend an afternoon participating in stewardship tasks, brushing the trail to Boulder Creek Lakes in addition to the supplemental leadership activities facilitated by Ascend Wilderness Guides for this specific trip.
+Youth Leadership Trip ages 12-14 (June 24-28) – For the 12-14 year old age group, Ascend offers a Leadership and Mentor training trip for youth who exhibit interest in a deeper wilderness experience or are considering being a Junior Wilderness Guide for future Ascend trips.
+During this backpacking trip youth will spend an afternoon participating in stewardship tasks in addition to supplemental leadership activities facilitated by Ascend Wilderness Guides for this specific trip.
+2023 destination TBD.

-Teen Work Experience Trip (July 9-15) – Ascend Wilderness Experience will offer a 7-day stewardship focused backpack trip for teens into the Trinity Alps Wilderness.
-The trip is open to teens ages 14-18 and will take place July 9-15.
+Teen Trail Building & Work Experience Trip (June 23-29) – Ascend Wilderness Experience will offer a 7-day stewardship focused backpack trip for teens into the Trinity Alps Wilderness.
+The trip is open to teens ages 14-18 and will take place June 23-29th.

 Four of the seven days will be devoted to stewardship activities while the remaining three days will be spent backpacking, hiking, and enjoying the back country.
 This trip offers valuable resume and skill building work experience and also serves the community and the wilderness by accomplishing important tasks under the leadership of Forest Service personnel and an Ascend Wilderness Guide.
 Participants should expect to work hard during days devoted to stewardship activities and will receive a stipend for their efforts.